Welcome to today's edition of the Rush 24-7 podcast.

 They were mad as hell that they couldn't find out who it was.

-Nobody in the White House was leaking, except there were people in the White House who were trying to steer reporters off of the Clement story, same lingo that they used uh that Carl Rove used with Matt Cooper.
+Nobody in the White House was leaking, except there were people in the White House who were trying to steer reporters off of the Clement story, same lingo that they used that Karl Rove used with Matt Cooper.

-I'm gonna I'm gonna try to talk you off of that.
+I'm going to try to talk you off of that.

-The town was a and they were frustrated as they could be.
+The town was and they were frustrated as they could be.

-The media all you could see you could hear it in some of the pre uh announcement commentary and in the post-announcement analysis.
+You could hear it in some of the pre-announcement commentary and in the post-announcement analysis.

 So it was just, it was rich.